 CORAS is an organization of 110 school districts and other educational institutions in the 32-county region of Ohio designated as Appalachia.
 School districts in neighboring counties, institutions of higher education and related organizations may become members of the Coalition.
 CORAS is under the governance structure of a Regional Council of Governments and is funded through membership dues and support from the Ohio University Gladys W. and David H. Patton College of Education.

-The Curriculum Technology Center (CTC) provides technology services to all faculty, staff, and students in The Patton College.
+The Data Analytics & Academic Technology Center (DAATC) provides technology services to all faculty, staff, and students in The Patton College.
 We provide expertise in online learning which includes design, implementation, and troubleshooting in Blackboard and other online learning platforms.
-Group project study rooms in McCracken Hall can also be reserved through the CTC as well as equipment such as projectors, cameras, and microphones.
-We have a computer lab with 20 computers, a laptop cart, iPad cart, statistics lab, gaming center, and SmartBoards for students to use, as well as classroom reservations.
+Group project study rooms in McCracken Hall can also be reserved through the Academic Technology Center as well as equipment such as projectors, cameras, and microphones.
+We have a computer lab, a laptop cart, an iPad cart, a statistics lab, a gaming center, and SmartBoards for students to use, as well as classroom reservations.

 The George E. Hill Center for Counseling and Research is a training facility for Master's and doctoral students in The Gladys W. and David H. Patton College of Education's Counselor Education programs.
 The primary mission of the Center is to train Master's- and doctoral-level students in counselor education programs.
 A secondary purpose includes providing counseling and human development services to area residents.
 The third mission of the Center is to conduct counseling-related research.